Mjavan/PSelf-Supervised/README.md

 ### Installation
 ------------------------------------
-Install conda environment from `requirements.txt`.
-If the survae module cannot be found, clone the repo and install with:

-`pip install .`
+ Clone the repo and install with: `pip install .`

 ### Usage